The Makua speak a language that is part of the Niger-Congo language family.

 Although some of the Makua have converted to Islam due to Arab influence, most still practice their traditional, pagan religion.
 In most African ethnic religions there is a belief in a supreme being, although regular worship is not offered to him.
 In many regions, there is the belief that at one time, this supreme being lived near the earth, but due to human familiarity, he withdrew himself from close involvement.
 He is still reverenced, however, as the one who sends rewards or punishments.

-* Ask the Holy Spirit to grant creative ideas of evangelism to the missions agency that is focusing on the Makua.
+Ask the Holy Spirit to grant creative ideas of evangelism to missions agencies focusing on the Makua.

-* Ask the Lord to bring forth a triumphant Makua church for the glory of His name!
+Ask the Lord to bring forth a vigorous Makua church for the glory of His name!

 |Profile Source: Bethany World Prayer Center|